- Record Keeping

 I remove the nuts and washers securing the front stud and slide it out using a wrench on side and a socket on the other.
 At this point, the frame drops down onto the board under the oil pan.

-There are two spacers between the frame and engine block.
+There are two spacers between the frame and engine block that the front engine stud slides through.
 These are the same dimensions as the ones used on the rear engine mount stud.
 And, the two studs are the same length, 12 -1/16 inches (306 mm).